alphasaft/Micro/README.md

 And it will work as intended.
 The `context` argument also has a `macros` field containing the ambient macros if you need them.

 Generally speaking, it's a good practice to delegate operator implementation to the ambient operator if you don't know what to do with its values.
 That way, nested macros don't interfere with one another.
-Eventually, if no one knows what to do, it will be passed to the compiler default operator implementation, that is, it will crash with the following message : "Operator op cannot be used here.".
-Same for macros : delegate instead of throwing.
+Eventually, if no one knows what to do, it will be passed to the compiler default operator implementation, that is, it will crash with the following message : "This use of operator op is illegal here.".
+Same for macros : better to delegate than to throw.

 ### Micro knows nothing about numbers